DCU Access Scheme

 - Students who achieve the necessary points for their course will be eligible to compete for an accommodation scholarship.
 There are a limited number of scholarships offered at either a 50% or 100% subsidy.
 Please note these are allocated on a needs basis and not every student achieving the points will be offered an accommodation scholarship.
 The accommodation may be allocated on one of our three campuses or in the Gateway Student Village who kindly sponsor a number of scholarships.

-- Please submit a statement from the Department of Social Protection for 2018 or you may download and submit this form, completed in your nearest Department of Social Protection/INTREO office (form will be availalbe form February 2020).
+- Please submit a statement from the Department of Social Protection for 2018 or you may download and submit this form here and have it completed in your nearest Department of Social Protection/INTREO office.

 - Submit a P21, if in paid employment or Chapter 4 letter of assesssment if self-employed for 2018- view a sample here.
 You will get these documents from the Revenue Commissioners.